twinnydotdev/symmetry-core/readme.md

 - `apiBasePath`: The endpoint for your OpenAI compatible API.
 - `apiPort`: The port number on which the API server is listening.
 - `apiProtocol`: The protocol used to communicate with the API server.
-- `dataCollectionEnabled`: Whether to enable data collection.
-- `maxConnections`: The maximum number of connections.
 - `modelName`: The name and version of the AI model to use.
 - `name`: Your chosen name as a provider on the Symmetry network.
-- `dataPath`: The local path where Symmetry will store its configuration and data files.
 - `serverKey`: The unique key for connecting to the Symmetry server.
 - `userSecret`: The secret key for user uniqueness and points tracking.
 - `systemMessage`: An optional system message for each conversation.